mmbuw/gispl/thesis/05-gispl.md

 >...is an attempt to provide a general and versatile communication interface between tangible tabletop controller interfaces and underlying application layers.
 It was designed to meet the needs of tabletop interactive multi-touch surfaces, where the user is able to manipulate a set of objects and draw gestures onto the table surface with the fingertips.

-TUIO as a protocol was built on top of the Open Sound Control protocol, which means that [@tuio1spec]
+In essence, the mentioned controller interface is in charge of recognizing user input.
+An application needs to receive this information, and this is the role of TUIO.
+It standardizes a communication protocol by defining different message types and the way they are transmitted from a TUIO Server to a TUIO Client.
+An application that acts as a TUIO Client can thus receive user input information from any source that can transmit this information acting as a TUIO Server.
+TUIO was built on top of the Open Sound Control protocol, which means that this information is transmitted over a network.
+This allows applications to receive user input from different physical devices.
+As stated in the specification [@tuio1spec]:

 >...TUIO messages can be basically transmitted through any channel that is supported by an actual OSC implementation.
 The default transport method for the TUIO protocol is the encapsulation of the binary OSC bundle data within UDP packets sent to the default TUIO port number 3333.

-GISpL shares some parts of its specification with TUIO.
-This is related to the input type and component type definition of TUIO, which GISpL adopts in two ways: for some features, and filters.
-TUIO in versions 1.1 and 2.0 defines the following types
+TUIO in versions 1.1 and 2.0 defines the following message types:

 * TUIO 1.1
     * Cursor, e.g. finger